j-agbaje/procrastination_predictor_with_MCII_intervention/README.md

 ## Testing and Evaluation

-See [TESTING.md](TESTING.md) for the full testing report, including functional testing results, performance benchmarks, cross-browser testing, data variation testing, ML model evaluation, analysis, discussion, and recommendations.
+See [TESTING.md](TESTING.md) for the full testing report and deployment strategy, including functional testing results, performance benchmarks, cross-browser testing, data variation testing, ML model evaluation, analysis, discussion, and recommendations.

 ## Project Overview

-ProActive is a full-stack web application that predicts student procrastination using a Bidirectional LSTM neural network with Bahdanau attention, and delivers MCII (Mental Contrasting with Implementation Intentions) interventions through an AI coaching chatbot powered by Anthropic Claude.
-It supports both individual students managing their own productivity and institutional use where an admin monitors a cohort of students.
+ProActive is a full-stack web application that predicts the early risk of student  procrastination using a Bidirectional LSTM neural network with Bahdanau attention, and delivers MCII (Mental Contrasting with Implementation Intentions) interventions through an AI coaching chatbot powered by Anthropic Claude.
+It supports both individual students managing their own productivity and institutional use where an admin monitors and engages with a cohort of students.

 ### Core Features